← Back to Topics

 qsbssection-1202qualified-small-business-stockcapital-gainstax-exclusion

 Understanding how basis and holding period are determined for Qualified Small Business Stock (QSBS) is critical for calculating exclusions, applying per-issuer limits, and ensuring compliance with holding period requirements.
-This page explains the basis and holding period rules applicable to QSBS.
+This page explains the basis and holding period rules applicable to QSBS, delving into the nuances and legal rationale behind these regulations.

 Basis Rules for QSBS